MicrosoftDocs/m365copilot-docs/docs/plugin-guidelines.md

         **Retrieve deep content**

-        Ensure the search matches with the surrounding paragraph.
+        Make sure that the search matches with the surrounding paragraph.
 Provide an Adaptive Card response with additional information.
     :::column-end:::
 :::row-end:::